 Plus they can play a vital role in determining the interest rate you’ll receive on nearly any loan.
 So what are the best ways to keep yourself up to date on your credit scores?
 You have options.

 First, there’s Credit Karma, where you can get your free VantageScore 3.0 credit scores from TransUnion and Equifax.
-VantageScore is a different scoring model than FICO, but is still a good way to gauge your credit standing.
+VantageScore is a different scoring model than FICO, but it’s still a good way to gauge your credit standing.

 Another option is to seek out your FICO® scores — scores based on credit-scoring models created by the Fair Isaac Corporation (“FICO” … get it?).
-And fortunately, you can access your FICO® scores for free in several different places.
+And fortunately, you can access your FICO scores for free in several different places.

 What’s the difference between VantageScore and FICO?